 The largest risk of PGD is not having embryos available for transfer and/or a negative pregnancy test.
 The results of the PGD procedure may show that all of the embryos are abnormal.
 In these circumstances, no embryos are transferred and the cycle is cancelled.

 There is a small (0.1%) risk that the embryo may be damaged during the biopsy procedure.
-The risk of not getting any diagnosis on a biopsied cell also exists, although, at the Fertility Centers of New England this risk is less than 1%.
-Misdiagnosis is also a possible risk of PGD.
-Although rare, it is possible that one cell in the embryo may have different chromosome numbers than the other cells.
+The risk of not obtaining a diagnosis on a biopsy also exists, although, at the Fertility Centers of New England this risk is less than 1%.
+Misdiagnosis is also a possible risk of PGD and PGS.
+Although unlikely, it is possible that one cell in the embryo may have different chromosome numbers than the other cells in the biopsy.
 This is referred to as mosaicism and will result in a misdiagnosis due to the fact that the information from the biopsied cell is not reflective of the entire embryo.
 Because PGD is the diagnosis or screening of an embryo based on the results from a single cell, there are limitations involved in using this technology, and PGD is not considered a replacement for prenatal testing.

 The biopsied cells are sent to one of our referring cytogenetic laboratories to be analyzed.
-Florescent in-situ hybridization (FISH) is used for PGD for translocations, sex selection and some types of aneuploidy screening.
-FISH uses fluorescent markers that are able to locate and evaluate the chromosomes from the biopsied cell.
 Polymerase Chain Reaction (PCR) is used to identify single gene disorders.
 PCR is used to amplify the DNA from the single biopsied cell to identify the mutant gene sequence.
-PGS will be performed for some patients using new emerging techniques such as CGH or microarray analysis to screen for all 24 chromosomes.
-The results are reported back to us within 48 hours.Embryo transfer
+PGS will be performed for some patients using new emerging techniques such as CGH and next generation sequencing to screen for all 22 pairs and the sex chromosomes.
+The results are reported back to us in approximately 10 days.

 Many factors go into making a successful pregnancy.
 Your chance of a successful pregnancy will depend upon your age, the number and quality of your embryos, the results of the biopsies, and other fertility-related factors based on your individual situation.
 While pregnancy success cannot be guaranteed, in general, a 30% to 70% success rate may be expected (depending on your individual circumstances) related to having PGD/PGS.